-Arriving just a day after Land Rover revealed the return of the utilitarian Defender Hard Top, the Ineos Grenadier is similarly designed to meet driver demands for a rugged, capable and comfortable go-anywhere working vehicle.
+Arriving just a day after Land Rover revealed the return of the utilitarian Defender Hard Top last year, the Ineos Grenadier is similarly designed to meet driver demands for a rugged, capable and comfortable go-anywhere working vehicle.

 There’s no doubt the looks of the Grenadier were directly inspired by the classic Land Rover Defender.
 It’s a utilitarian and boxy design, where practicality trumps flashy looks everywhere you look.

 Unlike the old Land Rover though, up front you’ll find a set of LED headlights with integrated spotlights in the grille.
 The sides feature protective rubber strips too.

 At the rear, rather than the trio of separate lighting units, you’ll find two larger circular modules that do everything.
 The tailgate is a separate splitting design rather than a single large door as well.

 Ineos Grenadier interior

 While it can’t compete with the latest Defender in terms of looks, the interior of the Grenadier is pleasingly simple.
 But a host of new tech makes sure it’s bang up to date on the infotainment front.